Man Utd star Pogba refutes claim he snubbed Solskjaer and shelved contract talks

 Pogba's agent Mino Raiola recently told The Times in an interview that there was "no update" on his client's future.

-Before falling out of favor in recent games, the World Cup winner made a promising start to the season and still sits at the top of the Premier League assist chart with seven, two ahead of Gabriel Jesus, Mateo Kovacic and Mohamed Salah.
+Before falling out of favour in recent games, the World Cup winner made a promising start to the season, and still sits at the top of the Premier League assist chart with seven, two ahead of Gabriel Jesus, Mateo Kovacic and Mohamed Salah.

 He will be unable to add to those numbers for a while as he now misses games against Tottenham, Manchester City and Watford through suspension, with the trip to Chelsea on 28 November set to be the next match he will be available for.